adhikarimadhusudan/automationdemo/README.md

   This folder contains all test-related files.
   - `tests/UI/`: Contains all UI test cases.
-  - `tests/API/`: Contains all API test cases. tests files have `.spec.js` extensions
+  - `tests/API/`: Contains all API test cases.
+  - Tests files have `.spec.js` extensions

 - **helpers/**
   Includes helper functions that are called by the test files.
-  Refer to the import section at the top of each test file to see which helpers are used. tests files are  javascript files with`.js` extensions
+  Refer to the import section at the top of each test file to see which helpers are used.
+  - Tests files are  javascript files with`.js` extensions

 - **utils/**
   Contains utility files that support the testing framework.